 - Good visibility down to 30m (100 ft)

 The Um El Faroud is a wreck with a tragic history: Nine Maltese dockworkers were killed when a gas explosion on board ripped through the ship in 1995.
 Three years after the accident, the ship was taken to its current location and scuttled to serve as a dive site.
 As a memorial to those who died in the accident, a brass plaque was placed on the wreck.
-The ship is a huge vessel at 10,000 tons and well worth the dive, but the swimming distance is relatively lengthy, which means that the time on the wreck is reduced to around 10-15 minutes if diving on a single cylinder.
+The ship is a huge vessel at 10,000 tonnes and well worth the dive, but the swimming distance is relatively lengthy, which means that the time on the wreck is reduced to around 10-15 minutes if diving on a single cylinder.
 The ship offers multiple swim-throughs around the decks and the bridge and the wheelhouse is accessible as well.
 There is plenty of sea life around, including barracuda, sea bream and scorpion fish.

 Location: Qawra (North of Malta, nearby Bugibba and St. Paul’s Bay)